nowucca/SimpleAffableBean/docs/pages/tutorial/building-and-deploying.md

 permalink: /tutorial/building-and-deploying-sab
 ---

+The goal of this part of the tutorial is to get the website built and running locally inside your Tomcat installation, in such a way that you can browse to it in your web browser, and in such a way that it is using your MySql simpleaffablebean database.

 To start with, we assume you have the following:

 * A **$SAB_HOME** folder with Tomcat inside it.